 - If requested to repeat something, try using different words

 There are a variety of helpful adaptive products available that your loved one’s doctor may recommend, including:

 - Hearing aids: With several different types available, be sure your senior loved one requests a trial period prior to committing to a particular hearing aid, as insurance may not cover the cost, and they are often very costly.

 - Cochlear implants: These electronic devices are ideal for those diagnosed with severe hearing loss; however, they are not effective with all types of hearing loss, and may need to be supplemented with devices such as flashing doorbell lights or vibrating smoke detector alarms.

 - OTC options: People diagnosed with mild or moderate hearing loss might discover relief from new over-the-counter hearing products that amplify sounds.

 The following resources can offer additional information and help for someone experiencing hearing loss:

 American Speech-Language-Hearing Association

-Anthem Home Care, one of the top-rated Corpus Christi home care and senior care in nearby areas, can also offer invaluable help to those with hearing loss, such as recommendations for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and many others.
+Anthem Home Care, one of the top providers of Corpus Christi home care and senior care in nearby areas, can also offer invaluable help to those with hearing loss, such as recommendations for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and many others.
 Call us today at 361-643-2323 for more information on our professional in-home assistance that makes life safer and much more comfortable and enjoyable, and for additional hearing loss resources.
 See our Service Area page for a full list of the communities we serve.